There are approximately 140 official road signs in the UK. But with variations and combinations the number you might see if much much higher.

 Some parts of Scotland display signs in English and Scottish Gaelic.
 This helps preserve local languages and culture.

-You'll need to recognize and understand road signs to pass your theory test.
+You'll need to recognise and understand road signs to pass your theory test.
 Here's how to prepare.

 The official Highway Code is your main study resource.
-It contains every road sign you might encounter, organized by category.
+It contains every road sign you might encounter, organised by category.
 You can download the traffic signs section of the Highway Code for free.

 The government also publishes "Know Your Traffic Signs," a comprehensive guide that explains road signs and what they mean in the UK.
 This official guide is particularly helpful for the theory test.